brofegroy/WordBlitz/lib/screens/BlitzScreen/blitz_screen_utils/blitz_screen.md

    builder: (context) => const AnalysisScreen()
    )));}
-if timer ends, it pops using navigateToAnalysis() and with the second argument in pop, it returns a Future of whatever AnalysisScreen() returns.
+if timer ends, it pops using navigateToAnalysis() and with the second argument in pop, it returns a Future of whatever AnalysisScreen() returns. note that transmitting data through multiple screens seem to have some issues,so im going to use a separate tool class, staticNavData, to transmit info.

 ## Dependencies
--external libraries dependencies **currently outdated, mav have more dependencies now** import 'dart:math';
+-external libraries dependencies
+import 'dart:math';
 import 'dart:ui';
 import 'package:tuple/tuple.dart';